Ayush-Bulbule/PICT-Lab/BE_Sem_I/LP_IV/IR/01_SimilarityDocs/readme.md

-To format this content properly in a GitHub README.md file, you can use Markdown syntax with LaTeX for mathematical formulas.
-GitHub markdown does not directly support LaTeX math rendering, but you can make the formulas clearer by formatting them as inline code or using backticks for better readability.

-Here’s how you can format it to display clearly in a GitHub README:

----

 ### **Similarity of Documents - Extended Theory**

 **Document Similarity** refers to the process of determining how similar two documents are, based on their content.
 It is widely used in Information Retrieval, Natural Language Processing (NLP), and in search engines to measure how closely a document matches a query or another document.